teambit/docs/docs/tutorials/bit-nodejs-tutorial.md

 $ git merge update-component
 ```

 Now that the component is changed, let's see how this modification reflects in the tracked Bit components.
-Before you check the state of the components, you need to make sure Bit is in sync with the remote collection.
+Before you check the state of the components, you need to make sure Bit is in sync with the remote scope.
 This is similar to performing a `git pull` before merging.

 ```shell
 $ bit import